United States two-dollar bill

-As a result of banking policies with businesses that have resulted in low production numbers due to lack of use, two-dollar bills do not circulate as widely as other denominations of U.S. currency.
-This comparative scarcity in circulation, coupled with a lack of public knowledge that the bill is still in production and circulation, has also inspired urban legends about its authenticity and value and has occasionally created problems for those trying to use the bill to make purchases.
-The apparent scarcity of the $2 bill, in spite of its production figures, also indicates that large numbers of the notes are removed from circulation and collected by many people who believe the bill to be rarer and more valuable than it actually is.
+Because of businesses' banking policies that do not rely on $2 bills, fewer are produced and therefore they circulate much less than other denominations of U.S. currency.
+This scarcity in circulation has contributed to low public awareness that the bill is still being printed and has inspired urban legends and misinformation about $2 bills and has occasionally caused difficulties for persons trying to spend them.
+Some merchants are unfamiliar with $2 bills and question their validity or authenticity.
+In spite of its relatively low production figures, the apparent scarcity of the $2 bill in daily commerce also indicates that significant numbers of the notes are removed from circulation and collected by many people who believe $2 bills to be scarcer and more valuable than they actually are.

 Denomination overview

 Authorized under an act by the United States Congress, the first two-dollar bill was issued in March 1862 and the denomination was continuously used until 1966; by that time, the United States Note was the only remaining class of U.S. currency to which the two-dollar bill was assigned.
 In August 1966, the Treasury Department discontinued production of the $2 and $5 denominations of United States Notes.
 While the $5 denomination had been issued simultaneously as a Federal Reserve Note, a United States Note and a Silver Certificate, the $2 denomination was not immediately reassigned to the Federal Reserve Note class of United States currency, thus was fully discontinued.
 The Treasury cited low usage of the two-dollar bill as the reason for not immediately resuming use of the denomination.
 Production of the two-dollar denomination was resumed in December, 1975, and the two-dollar bill was finally reissued in the spring of 1976 as a Federal Reserve Note with a new reverse design featuring John Trumbull's depiction of the drafting of the United States Declaration of Independence, replacing the previous design of Monticello.
 The two-dollar note has remained a current denomination of U.S. currency since that time.
 As estimated at the time, if two-dollar notes replaced about half of the one-dollar notes in circulation, the federal government would be able to save about $26 million in 1976 dollars ($ adjusted for inflation) over the period from 1976 to 1981, due to reduced production, storage, and shipping costs.

 However, due to their limited use, two-dollar notes are not printed as frequently in a new series as other denominations, which are produced according to demand.
-Most bill acceptors found in vending machines, self checkout lanes, transit systems, and other automated kiosks are configured to accommodate two-dollar bills, even if the fact is not stated on the label.
+Most bill acceptors found in vending machines, self checkout lanes, transit systems, ATM's and other automated kiosks are configured to accommodate two-dollar bills, even if the fact is not stated on the device.
 Although they are generally available at most banks, two-dollar notes are usually not handed out except upon specific request by the customer, and may require the teller to make a trip to the vault, or order the desired amount if not present at the branch.